saicumbulam/System-Design/ddis/Batch Processing.md

 - "repeating until done" cannot be expressed in plain MapReduce as it runs in a single pass over the data and some extra trickery is necessary.

-- An optimisation for batch processing graphs, the bulk synchronous parallel (BSP) has become popular.

 ### Graph communication

 - One vertex can "send a message" to another vertex, and typically those messages are sent along the edges in a graph.
-- The fact that vertices can only communicate by message passing helps improve the performance of Pregel jobs, since messages can be batched.
+- The fact that vertices can only communicate by message passing helps improve the performance, since messages can be batched.

 ### Fault tolerance